OCamlverse/ocamlverse.github.io/content/systems_programming.md

 * [Integers](https://github.com/ocamllabs/ocaml-integers):
 A library for support of unsigned and signed types of different sizes.
 * [StdInt](https://github.com/andrenth/ocaml-stdint):
-Another library for manipulation of unsigned and signed types of different sizes.
+More comprehensive library for manipulation of unsigned and signed types of different sizes.
+Includes the ability to read big endian and little endian numbers.

 ## Mirage OS